 What the Deadline Means

 While April 24, 2026, is the formal deadline, this is not a drop-dead date requiring every existing page, post and file to be fully accessible.
-The university’s approach — consistent with how many higher-ed institutions are implementing the rule — focuses on training, making steady progress on existing materials and prioritizing the creation of accessible content moving forward.

 Digital accessibility is an ongoing journey, not a destination.